sethyuan/logseq-plugin-smart-typing/README.en.md

 - One-click wrapping of selected text with punctuation pairs.
 - Auto replacement of text.
 - User defined replacement rules.
 Supports JS expressions, placing cursor and providing some built-in functions.
-- Regex trigger and replacement support for user defined rules.
+- Regex trigger and replacement support for user defined rules (triggered on space).
 - User can define custom functions.
 Create a code block and give it a `#.fn` tag.
 The code within the code block will be read by the plugin on startup.
 You can also run "Reload user functions" from within the command palette (`mod+shift+p`) later to reload if you modified the code.

 ## Built-In Functions